EarthObservationSimulator/instrupy/docs/passive_optical_scanner_model_desc.rst

 :math:`L_{\lambda} = \dfrac{2 \Upsilon c^2}{\lambda^5} \dfrac{1}{\exp{\dfrac{\Upsilon c}{\lambda k_B T} - 1}}`

 Radiance with Earth as reflector of Solar energy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Assume Sun is a blackbody with temperature 6000K.
-Also assumed is that the reflectivity of the Earths surface is unity over all wavelength.
+Also assumed is that the reflectivity of the Earths surface is unity over all wavelengths in the operating band.

 :math:`L_S =  \int_{\lambda_1}^{\lambda_2} L_{\lambda} \tau_{\lambda}^{atm}`